Appealing to the Administrative Review Tribunal

 What if I have not accessed my superannuation or Centrelink?

-Before Comcare can implement your AAT outcome, we will ask you to confirm in writing that you have not accessed superannuation or Centrelink.
+Before Comcare can implement your ART outcome, we will ask you to confirm in writing that you have not accessed superannuation or Centrelink.
 We will contact you via phone or email to discuss what is required.

 Medical expenses